GiorgosKarantonis/PuppetGAN/README.md

 You can manage all the dependencies with Pipenv using the provided [Pipfile](https://github.com/GiorgosKarantonis/PuppetGAN/blob/master/Pipfile).
 This allows for easier reproducibility of the code due to the fact that Pipenv creates a virtual environment containing all the necessary libraries. **Just run `pipenv shell` in the base directory of the project and you're ready to go!**

 On the other hand, if for any reason you don't want to use Pipenv, you can install all the required libraries using the provided `requirements.txt` file.

-*Also, in all my experiments I used `cuda 7.5.18`.*
+Neither this file nor Pipenv take care of cuda though; in all my experiments I used `cuda 7.5.18`.

 In order to download the datasets, you can use the `fetch_data.sh` script which downloads and extracts them in the correct directory, running: